-Ralf is Chief Executive Officer and Chairperson of the German Group Management Board and responsible for leading Athora Germany and its senior management team.
-He is also a member of the Management Board of Athora Deutschland GmbH, as well as of Athora Deutschland GmbH and a non-executive director of Athora's reinsurance carrier, Athora Life Re Ltd. Ralf joined Athora in 2015 and has been a member of Athora Group's senior management team since inception, last as Group General Counsel and Member of the Management Executive Committee of Athora Before he took on his current Holding. responsibilities in Germany, he served on the Board of Directors of Athora's insurance companies in Ireland and Italy as well as the holding companies for its insurance companies in the Netherlands and Italy.
-He also served as Vice Chairman and member of the Supervisory Board of Athora Lebensversicherung AG and Athora Pensionskasse AG.
+Ralf is Deputy Chief Executive Officer and a member of the Executive Board of Athora Deutschland GmbH & Co.
+KG and is responsible for the areas of Legal, Regulatory Relationship and Compliance, as well as a non-executive director of Athora's reinsurance carrier.
+Athora Life Re Ltd. Ralf joined Athora in 2015 and has been a member of Athora Group's senior management team since inception, last as Group General Counsel and Member of the Management Executive Committee of Athora Holding.
+Before he took on his current responsibilities in Germany, he served on the Board of Directors of Athora's insurance companies in Ireland and Italy as well as the holding companies for its companies in the Netherlands and Italy.
+He was also Deputy Chairman of the Supervisory Board of Athora Lebensversicherung AG and Athora Pensionskasse AG.
 He is a German qualified lawyer with more than 20 years of experience in Corporate M&A at international law firms such as DLA Piper and Dewey & LeBoeuf as well as in investment banking at Citigroup.
-He holds an degree from Frankfurt's honours University.
+He holds an honours degree from Frankfurt's Goethe University.